F1 race contracts: How long each circuit will stay on the calendar

 The race has been held at the Jeddah circuit, but it is expected to switch to the Qiddiya complex in the future, although there is no date for the move yet.

-Miami joined the F1 calendar on the same year as Saudi Arabia, 2022, and has a 10-year contract that extends until 2031.
+Miami joined the F1 calendar on the same year as Saudi Arabia, 2022, and had a 10-year contract that extended until 2031.
+That was renewed in 2025 for another 10 years, making it the race with the longest contract, until 2041.

 Imola made a return to the calendar as a replacement for the cancelled races during the Covid pandemic and its contract expires after this year’s event.

-Formula 1’s most iconic race signed a new, 10-year contract last year and will remain on the calendar until 2031.
+Formula 1’s most iconic race signed a new contract in 2024 and then another one in 2025, securing its presence on the calendar until 2035.

-The race will change venues after this year, with Barcelona – which has hosted the race since 1991 – losing the Spanish GP moniker to Madrid, which will enter the calendar next year.
+The Spanish GP will change venues in 2026, with Barcelona – which has hosted the race since 1991 – losing it to Madrid, which will enter the calendar next year after securing a contract that extends to 2030.

-Barcelona still has a contract for 2026, meaning its race needs to be renamed if it takes place.
+Barcelona still has a contract for 2026, meaning its race needs to be renamed.

 The Spanish city could also be part of the rotating system F1 is set to use in the future, although Barcelona recently ruled out the idea.

-Montreal landed a new deal in 2017 to stay on the calendar until at least 2029.
+Montreal landed a new deal in 2017 to stay on the calendar until at least 2029, then extended it until 2035.

 The Red Bull Ring has a contract until 2030 after having agreed a new deal in 2023.